AnyChart/docs.anychart.com/Basic_Charts_Types/Column_Chart.md

 The {api:anychart.charts.Cartesian#barsPadding}barsPadding(){api} method works only with multi-series charts: it sets the padding between columns within a group.
 The space between groups is set via {api:anychart.charts.Cartesian#barGroupsPadding}barGroupsPadding(){api}.

-In the sample below, there is a multi-series column chart with the padding between columns and between column groups set to -0.5 and 2 correspondingly:
+In the sample below, there is a multi-series Column chart with the padding between columns and between column groups set to -0.5 and 2 correspondingly:

 ```
 // create the first series